xakepnz/BLUELAY/README.md

 <b>[+] Defaults:</b><br />

-clients.conf - contains line by line of the domain you wish to search. sources.conf - contains line by line the sites you wish to search against. proxies.conf - contains the proxies you wish to send requests through (faster).
+clients.conf - contains line by line of the domain you wish to search.<br />
+sources.conf - contains line by line the sites you wish to search against.<br />
+proxy.conf - contains the proxies you wish to send requests through (faster).<br />

 <b>[+] Usage Examples:</b><br />